An electric car that was built on Greece’s island of Syros in the 1970s was one of the world’s first mass-produced electric cars.

 However, it was never produced in the United States.

-120 cars were built in total, of which 65 were used by the Electricity Council and electricity boards in the south of England.
+120 cars were built in total of which sixty-five were used by the Electricity Council and electricity boards in southern England.

 Even today, some of these vehicles are still advertised for sale in the UK.
-One is kept as an exhibit at the East Anglian Transport Museum at Carlton Colville in the UK.
+One is kept as an exhibit at the East Anglia Transport Museum at Carlton Colville in the UK.